CtrlValCanc/X88-pro-10-unbrick-linux/README.md

 + FactoryTool relative path: /FactoryTool_1.66/FactoryTool.exe
 + AndroidTool relative path: /AndroidTool/AndroidTool_Release/AndroidTool.exe

+##Connect USB A into your 2.0 USB box and your pc

 ## Enter Mask Mode
 Mask Mode is, if I understand right, similiar to a computer BIOS.
 ### How do we enter?